Bainbridge Community Foundation (Bainbridge Island, WA)Click map for a full size active view.

 Thank you.

-Funding requests are only accepted from 501(C)(3) nonprofit organizations that have previously received funding at least once through either the Community Grants Cycle or Capacity Building Grants Cycle since 2016.
-ONLY PRIOR GRANTEES FROM EITHER BCF'S COMMUNITY GRANTS CYCLE OR CAPACITY BUILDING GRANTS CYCLES ARE ELIGIBLE TO APPLY.
+Requests are accepted from 501(C)(3) nonprofit organizations that have previously received funding at least once through either the Community Grants Cycle or Capacity Building Grants Cycle since 2023.

 Organization MUST be based in Washington State and serve Bainbridge Island / Kitsap County.
 Contact BCF at debbie@bainbridgecf.org if you have any questions prior to making an application.